dueckes/bliki/effective_architect.md

 - Connect work to the vision, especially during inceptions
 - Within reason, permit team experimentation outside the common tools and vision and feedback to the organisation

-### Find Opportunities for Change
+### Find Opportunities For Change
-- When possible, connect visionary moves with business lead initiatives
+- When possible, connect visionary moves with business initiatives
 - Sell technical initiatives with a focus on business values and risk reduction

-### Build a Community of Learning
+### Build A Community Of Learning
 - Have senior technologists meet regularly and share learnings and progress
 - Communities of Practice (CoPs) are a great vehicle for this

+### Teach Teams Regularly
+- Challenge the team to uplift their architecture, design and implementation skills
+- Include the team in architecture and design exploration
+- Implement with the team regularly with a bias towards teaching and expanding domain knowledge

 ## The Modern Architect: The 'Software Development Coach'
 Perhaps this is the term that best describes the modern architect?
-The modern architect works with autonomous, highly skilled cross-functional teams and apply their role in servant leadership style.
+The modern architect works with autonomous, cross-functional teams and apply their role in servant leadership style.
 They often have a wealth of experience working with agile practices that span all parts of the organisation, and so are capable coaches on both agile and technical practices.